Baya Systems

 Acquisition in 2003

 InnoLogic Systems is a privately held company specializing in symbolic simulation services for equivalence checking in electronic design.
-The company develops advanced equivalence checking technology that allows users to specify variables as inputs, enabling the simulator to propagate Boolean expressions instead of binary values.
-This approach provides enhanced coverage compared to traditional binary simulation methods.
-By offering functional verification solutions tailored for full custom silicon implementations, InnoLogic Systems helps electronic designers improve the quality of their designs while reducing verification costs.
+The company has developed advanced equivalence checking technology that allows users to specify variables as inputs, enabling the simulator to propagate Boolean expressions instead of traditional binary values.
+This innovative approach provides greater coverage than conventional binary simulation, allowing electronic designers to enhance their confidence in the quality of their designs.
+By offering comprehensive functional verification solutions for full custom silicon implementation, InnoLogic Systems helps reduce overall verification costs and improve the efficiency of the design process.

 Pixim is a hardware company specializing in the development of advanced chipsets for video cameras.
 Its proprietary Digital Pixel System® technology transforms traditional imaging by allowing each pixel to function as an individual camera, continuously adjusting to varying highlights and lowlights within the same scene.
 This innovative approach enables Pixim's cameras to capture images with superior resolution, natural colors, and clarity, while effectively reducing visual noise such as glare and reflections.
 The company’s products include digital image sensors, processors, and software that cater to a wide range of applications, including security and video surveillance, network cameras, machine vision, and automotive systems.
 By providing high-quality imaging solutions, Pixim delivers accurate and actionable information, enhancing users' confidence in their visual data.